ShiftSoftware/Website/docs/software-development/tasks.md

 ## <span style="font-weight:400;">Time Tracking</span>
-Most Collabration tools, including the one we're using provide an easy way to track and record time.
-We make it a habbit to always start the timer on the Task at hand.
+Most Collaboration tools, including the one we're using provide an easy way to track and record time.
+We make it a habit to always start the timer on the Task at hand.

 ## <span style="font-weight:400;">Reporting</span>
 One more advantage of breaking down work in an organized manner and giving them meaningful task titles is that work reports can be easily generated and shared with clients and stakeholders.